 Our data have demonstrated gut bacterial relative abundances associate with variation in toxin production, histopathologic scoring of the cecal tissue and mortality.
 This analysis revealed populations of Akkermansia, Anaerotignum, Blautia, Enterocloster, Lactonifactor, and Monoglobus were more abundant in the microbiome of non-moribund mice which had low histopathologic scores and no detected toxin.
 The protective role of these bacteria are supported by previous studies.
 Blautia, Lactonifactor, and Monoglobus have been shown to be involved in dietary fiber fermentation and associated with healthy communities (52–54).
 Anaerotignum, which produce short chain fatty acids, has been associated with healthy communities (55, 56).
 Akkermansia and Enterocloster were also identified as more abundant in mice which had a low histopathologic scores but have contradictory supporting evidence in the current literature.
 In our data, a population of Akkermansia, OTU 5, was most abundant in the non-moribund mice with low histopathologic scores but moribund mice had increased population of Akkermansia, OTU 8.
 This difference could indicate either a more protective mucus layer was present inhibiting colonization (57, 58) or mucus consumption by Akkermansia could have been crossfeeding C. difficile or exposing a niche for C. difficile (59–61).
 Similarly, Enterocloster was more abundant and associated with low histopathologic scores.
 It has been associated with healthy populations and has been used to mono-colonize germ-free mice to reduce the ability of C. difficile to colonize (62, 63).
 However, Enterocloster has also been involved in infections, such as bacteremia (64, 65).
 These data have exemplified populations of bacteria that have the potential to be either protective or harmful.
 Thus, the disease outcome is not likely based on the abundance of individual populations of bacteria, rather it is the result of the interactions of the community.

 The groups of bacteria that were associated with either a higher histopathologic score or moribundity are members of the indigenous gut community that also have been associated with disease, often referred to as opportunistic pathogens.
 Some of the populations of Bacteroides, Enterococcus, and Klebsiella that associated with worse outcomes, have been shown to have pathogenic potential, expand after antibiotic use, and are commonly detected in CDI cases (66–69).
 In addition to these populations, Eggerthella, Prevotellaceae and Helicobacter, which associated with worse outcomes, have also been associated with intestinal inflammation (70–72).
 Recently, Helicobacter hepaticus was shown to be sufficient to cause susceptibility to CDI in IL-10 deficient C57BL/6 mice (73).
-In our experiments, when Helicobacter was present, the infection resulted in a high histopathologic score (Figure 4C).
+In our experiments, when Helicobacter was present, the infection was more likely to result in a high histopathologic score (Figure 4C, S4).
 While we did not use IL-10 deficient mice, it is possible the bacterial community or host response are similarly modified by Helicobacter, allowing C. difficile infection and host damage.
-These bacteria groups increased in severe outcomes maintained their differences throughout the length of the experiment (Figure S4).
-These results agreed Aside from Helicobacter, these groups of bacteria that associated with more severe outcomes did not have a conserved association between their relative abundance and the disease severity across all mice.
+Aside from Helicobacter, these groups of bacteria that associated with more severe outcomes did not have a conserved association between their relative abundance and the disease severity across all mice.